simpsonlab/simpsonlab.github.io/_posts/2015-05-19-io-performance.md

 comments: true
 ---

-Last week, Titus Brown asked a question on [twitter](https://twitter.com/ctitusbrown/status/599220862311469056) and [github](https://github.com/dib-lab/khmer/issues/1002) which spurred a lot of discussion &ndash; what was the best way to randomly read a subset of entries in a FASTQ file?
+Last week, [Titus Brown](http://ivory.idyll.org/blog/) asked a question on [twitter](https://twitter.com/ctitusbrown/status/599220862311469056) and [github](https://github.com/dib-lab/khmer/issues/1002) which spurred a lot of discussion &ndash; what was the best way to randomly read a subset of entries in a FASTQ file?
 He and others quickly mentioned the two basic approaches &ndash; randomly seeking around in the file, and streaming the file through and selecting at random &ndash; and there were discussions of the merits of each in both forums.

-This workload is a great case study for looking some of the ins and outs of I/O performance in general, and the tradeoffs between streaming and random file access.
+This workload is a great case study for looking some of the ins and outs of I/O performance in general, and the tradeoffs between streaming and random file access in particular.
 The results can be a little surprising, and the exact numbers will necessarily be file system dependant: but on hard drives (and even more so on most cluster file systems), seeks will perform surprisingly poorly compared to streaming reads (the "Reservoir" approach in the plot below):

 ![Streaming Reads vs. Seeks](/assets/io/uncompress-seek-vs-stream.png)